njligames/SimpleBetTest/README.md

 ## How to run

+I implemented the test using iPhone 11 Pro Max.

 The first screen is a calendar, which allows you to choose a day which games could have occured.